isomerpages/isomerpages-govtech/_products-and-services/citizens/singpass.md

 Features such as Singpass Face Verification and Multi-User SMS 2FA ensure that even users without mobile phones can use Singpass to access digital services.

-* Singpass Face Verification can be used by any Singpass user who has access to an internet-device with a web camera or front-facing camera, including at agency kiosks such as Our Tampines Hub Public Services Centre.
+* Singpass Face Verification can be used by any Singpass user who has access to an Internet-device with a web camera or front-facing camera, including at agency kiosks such as Our Tampines Hub's Public Service Centre.

 * The Multi-User SMS 2FA is an extension of the SMS-OTP 2FA method, allowing users who may require the assistance of others when transacting online to opt for their SMS-OTPs to be sent to a trusted Singpass user’s mobile number.